-In June of 2017, the Final Environmental Impact Statement (FEIS) and Record of Decision (ROD) was signed by the FHWA that identified the HOT 3+ & EXP & HCT Alternative (also referred to as Alternative HOT 3+) as the Selected Alternative.
-This alternative consisted of adding one High Occupancy Toll (HOT) 3+ lane (three or more occupants per vehicle required for non-tolled use, or one/two occupants per vehicle paying a toll) in each direction between 25th Avenue and Austin Boulevard; conversion of one existing general purpose lane in each direction west of 25th Avenue and east of Austin Boulevard to HOT 3+ use; and provisions for express bus service and a high capacity transit extension.
+In June of 2017 a Final Environmental Impact Statement (FEIS) and a Record of Decision (ROD) was signed by the FHWA that identified the HOT 3+ & EXP & HCT Alternative (also referred to as Alternative HOT 3+) as the Selected Alternative.
+This alternative consisted of adding one High Occupancy Toll (HOT) 3+ lane (three or more occupants per vehicle required for non-tolled use, or one/two occupants per vehicle paying a toll) in each direction between 25th Avenue and Austin Boulevard; conversion of one existing general-purpose lane in each direction west of 25th Avenue and east of Austin Boulevard to HOT 3+ use; and provisions for express bus service and a high-capacity transit extension.
 Based on an FHWA project Cost Estimate Review in June of 2017, the construction cost of the Selected Alternative was estimated at $3.2 billion.

 If you have any questions or would like additional information, please contact Brenda Alicea, Consultant Studies Unit Head, at (847) 705-4107.

-View a larger version of the graphic [800KB PDF]
+View a larger version of the graphic [pdf / 1.75 mb]

 To identify initial alternatives for modeling and evaluation, stakeholder ideas were first categorized by their primary transportation mode and then grouped by similarity.
 The number of alternatives was further refined based on: feasibility, impacts, performance, cost, and additional stakeholder input.

-The alternatives evaluation process includes the examination of all modes of travel within the transportation system and includes coordination with area transportation agencies (i.e. RTA, CTA, etc.), and their needs in the corridor.
+The alternatives evaluation process included the examination of all modes of travel within the transportation system and included coordination with area transportation agencies (i.e. RTA, CTA, etc.), and their needs in the corridor.
 The three evaluation rounds can be summarized as follows:

-- Round 3 - The top performing Round 2 Combination Mode alternatives are carried forward for further refinement and evaluation in Round 3.
-Round 3 will add design details and incorporate additional analysis including additional travel benefits, environmental effects, construction staging costs, and funding.
-At the end of Round 3, alternatives to be further refined and evaluated in the Draft Environmental Impact Statement will be identified.
+- Round 3 - The top performing Round 2 Combination Mode alternatives were carried forward for further refinement and evaluation in Round 3.
+Round 3 added design details and incorporated additional analysis including additional travel benefits, environmental effects, construction staging costs, and funding.
+At the end of Round 3, a smaller set of alternatives were further refined and evaluated in the Draft Environmental Impact Statement will be identified.

-The Study Team will consider and evaluate alternatives based on technical studies and stakeholder input received throughout the I-290 study.
-Stakeholders are encouraged to continue to get involved in the study process by regularly providing comments and feedback, visiting the project website, and attending public meetings.
+The Study Team evaluated alternatives based on technical studies and stakeholder input received throughout the I-290 study.
+Stakeholders were engaged continuously throughout the study process and regularly provided comments and feedback, via one-on-one meetings, town hall meetings, the project website, and public meetings.

-Under the provisions of NEPA, multiple alternatives, including the "No Action" alternative, will be examined during this process, initial impacts to the surrounding community will be evaluated and key environmental factors will be identified.
-Public involvement and context sensitivity will continue to be applied throughout this study.
+Under the provisions of NEPA, multiple alternatives, including the "No Action" alternative, were examined during this process, initial impacts to the surrounding communities were evaluated and key environmental factors identified.

-The Round 3 finalist alternatives identified in the Alternatives Development and Evaluation phase will undergo more detailed engineering and environmental analysis to evaluate environmental impacts and further refine how well they address the I-290 study's identified needs.
-The environmental analysis includes assessing the natural, built, and human environment to determine the extent of impacts that may arise from implementing an improvement.
-Environmental factors including air quality, noise, socioeconomic impacts, environmental justice, and cultural resources will be assessed.
+The Round 3 finalist alternatives identified in the Alternatives Development and Evaluation phase underwent more detailed engineering and environmental analysis to evaluate environmental impacts and further refine how well they addressed the I-290 study's identified needs.
+The environmental analysis included assessing the natural, built, and human environment to determine the extent of impacts that may arise from implementing the improvement.
+Environmental factors including air quality, noise, socioeconomic impacts, environmental justice, and cultural resources were assessed.

-These findings, in addition to the findings from previous steps, will be reported in the Environmental Impact Statement.
-The Preferred Alternative phase concludes with a recommendation of a Preferred Alternative.
+These findings, in addition to the findings from previous steps, were reported in the Environmental Impact Statement.
+The Preferred Alternative phase concluded with a recommendation of a Preferred Alternative.